jagdees2004/SpamMailDetection/README.md

 ### 🗂️ Dataset
 The model is trained on a labeled dataset containing spam and ham emails, stored in a CSV file.
 Make sure the file `spam.csv` is located in the root directory of the project before running the app.

-> If you are using the file uploader method, the user can upload the CSV directly through the interface.

 ### 🔧 Installation & Setup
 ```bash